Mosque: Diffusion and evolution

-One of first grand mosques in East Asia was established in the eighth century in Xi'an.
+One of first grand mosques in East Asia was established in the eighth century in Xi'an (at the time it was called Chang'an and it was the world's largest city).
 The Great Mosque of Xi'an, whose current building dates from the 18th century, does not replicate the features often associated with mosques elsewhere.
 Minarets were initially prohibited by the state.
 Following traditional Chinese architecture, the Great Mosque of Xi'an, like many other mosques in eastern China, resembles a pagoda, with a green roof instead of the yellow roof common on imperial structures in China.
 Mosques in western China were more likely to incorporate elements, like domes and minarets, traditionally seen in mosques elsewhere.